 Authority for the taxes on industry that brought in about \$1.48 billion annually to the Superfund Trust Fund expired in 1995.
-The FY2004 and FY2005 appropriations (including rescissions, \$1.258 billion and \$1.247 billion, respectively) came entirely from the general fund of the Treasury, whereas in earlier years the general fund contributed 17% to 20%, and the balance of the appropriation was from the trust fund.
-The FY2006 request is for \$1.279 billion, and the House approved \$1.258 billion (H.R.
+The FY2004 and FY2005 appropriations (including rescissions, and after transfers, \$1.200 billion and \$1.199 billion, respectively) came entirely from the general fund of the Treasury, whereas in earlier years the general fund contributed 17% to 20%, and the balance of the appropriation was from the trust fund.
+The FY2006 request is for \$1.235 billion, the House approved \$1.214 billion, and the Senate approved \$1.212 billion (H.R.
 2361).
 EPA has said that lack of funds prevented the initiation of cleanup work at 34 sites in FY2004.
 The agency has also said that on average, new sites being addressed are more costly, larger, and more complex than sites in the past.

 Limiting the exposure of certain parties to Superfund liability may also be examined by Congress.
 The Superfund law's stringent liability scheme often subjects a wide variety of persons - including the present owner of a facility - to strict, joint, and several liability for cleanup and other costs.
 Past Congresses have limited the liability of financial institutions and recyclers, as well as protecting those who sent only very small quantities of hazardous waste to a Superfund site, those who only sent municipal solid waste, and several categories of "innocent parties."
-For several years service station dealers have been seeking to expand a limited existing exemption from liability for waste oil, and the issue may be taken up in the 109th Congress.
+For several years service station dealers have been seeking to expand a limited existing exemption from liability for waste oil, and the issue may be taken up in the 109th Congress; H.R.
+2211, introduced on May 10, 2005, would provide the additional liability protection.

-Appropriations for EPA's brownfields program were \$168.5 million in FY2004, and \$163.7 million in FY2005 (after rescissions both years).
-The administration's FY2006 budget request is \$210.1 million, and the House approved \$147.5 million.
+Appropriations for EPA's brownfields program were \$169.9 million in FY2004, and \$163.7 million in FY2005 (after rescissions both years).
+The administration's FY2006 budget request is \$210.1 million, the House approved \$172.1 million, and the Senate approved \$165.0 million.

-In the 109th Congress, the Financial Services Committee ordered H.R.
-280 reported on March 16, 2005.
+In the 109th Congress, the Financial Services Committee reported H.R.
+280 on June 16, 2005 (H.Rept.
+109-138).
 The bill would make HUD brownfield grants more accessible to smaller communities.
 Also, the transportation bill, H.R.
 3 (H.Rept.
-109-12, parts 1 and 2), which passed the House on March 10, 2005, would establish a pilot program to support planning activities (including brownfield redevelopment planning) related to highway and public transportation projects.
-Three other brownfield bills have been introduced.
+109-12, parts 1 and 2), which is in conference, includes a pilot program to support planning activities (including brownfield redevelopment planning) related to highway and public transportation projects.
+Six other brownfield bills have been introduced.
 H.R.
 336 and H.R.
-1237 would authorize funds for five years for the Economic Development Administration to make grants of up to 75% of the cost of brownfield brownfields cleanup bonds.
+1237 would authorize funds for five years for the Economic Development Administration to make grants of up to 75% of the cost of brownfield development projects.
+S. 398 and H.R.
+877 would expand and make permanent the brownfields tax incentive, as well as eliminate the recapture provision; H.R.
+2683 would extend the incentive through 2009.
+And H.R.
+1680 would allow a limited tax credit to holders of qualified brownfields cleanup bonds.
 Superfund bills in the 109th Congress include H.R.
 434, which would redirect \$124 million per year for five years from EPA's science and technology programs to the Superfund program, would limit the program's management and administrative expenditures, and would suspend new listings of Superfund sites until all remedial actions have been completed at all sites currently on the National Priorities List.